Nynuphar/IDEAL-doc/docs/source/calendar.rst

 .. note:: Filter the study that you want to see in the *Filter* menu on top of the page.

-The calendar helps you visualizing and managing your patient appointnments.
+The calendar helps you visualizing and managing your patient appointments.

-To viusualize it, please navigate to: **Appointments** > **Appointments Calendar**.
+To visualize it, please navigate to: **Appointments** > **Appointments Calendar**.

 Below, you can see a general overview of the calendar, and some of its features: